friction2d/friction2d.github.io/_drafts/friction-095.md

 * Queue: added clear button
 * Updated some icons
 * Added render button in toolbar
-  * Will open queue tab and add a new job if none exists
+  * Will open queue and add a new job if none exists
 * Timeline: added prev/next keyframe buttons
+  * Only works on selected object(s)
 * Convert shaders if needed, fixes Intel GPU issues on Windows
 * Skia can now be built against system libraries on Linux
+  * Add `-DUSE_SKIA_SYSTEM_LIBS=ON`
+  * Requires expat, freetype2, libjpeg, libpng, libwebpmux, libwebpdemux, zlib, icu-i18n, harfbuzz
 * Scene dialog: support resolution and fps presets
   * Friction include a small set of default resolutions and fps
   * Friction will remember new resolutions and fps for easy access later
   * The presets can be configured in preferences
 * Timeline: improved handle and ticks (UI)
 * Bundle expressions presets in-app
-* Initial multi-monitor support
+* Initial multi-window support
   * The timeline can run in it's own window
 * Friction can be installed through winget (Windows Package Manager)
 * Added Ubuntu 23.10 binaries